 I really admire Jerry Douglas’ musicianship.
 I think the reason he is able to move between multiple genres and make it work is because of the level of musicianship he brings to the table.

 I’ve always been interested in understanding a musician’s approach and how they think on their feet.
 I realized early on that there are a couple of different ways of approaching building a solo.
 One common approach is lick based improvising.
 You learn a bunch of licks and piece them together and play over chord progressions.
 That’s how I started.
 That’s not always the best way to serve the song.
 Instead, you could start with the melody; work the phrasing and add a few embellishments, maybe a lick or two.
 It seems like my favorite musicians utilize this approach.
-At this point, all I want to do is play the melody in the most beautiful way i possible can.
-It can be really challenging.

 There’s a jazz saxophone player named Brian Kane with a website called www.jazzpath.com that I really like with applications for this.
 The short version is that after seeing scores of student’s complete programs in jazz studies he noticed that out of a graduating class maybe one or two students could improvise well.
 So he poses the obvious question: why is that?
 Why can’t most or all of the students improvise?
 Any his belief – and I think he’s right – is that the school of licks approach can work but it’s a really slow, tedious way to learn because it involves a lot of memorization and it takes most of us years and years to be able to digest that much information, synthesize it and generate our own ideas.
 Anyway, his approach is to get away from the school of licks approach and approach improvising with creative Intent and the use of stylistic inflections.
 For example one of the ways he does this is through an intervallic repetition exercise which restricts you to just four notes.
 The idea is learn to do a lot with just a few notes vs. doing very little with a lot of notes.